cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.2v0.1
 Agencies SHOULD disable users' receiving files from outside of the organization's domain.

 - _Rationale:_ Users given access to external files may inadvertently input sensitive or private content.
 Additionally, files created externally may contain malicious content.
-Disallowing external files from being shared to your users may reduce this risk.
+Disallowing external files from being shared to your users may reduce the risk of data loss or falling victim to external threats.
 - _Last modified:_ January 3, 2024
 - _Note:_ This policy only applies if sharing outside was disabled in Policy 1.1